 Hiroshi Kamiya appears in Space Battleship Yamato 2202, Soldiers of Love!
 How do you play an acerbic pilot?
 Exclusive Animate Times interview!

 New characters and cast members have been announced for Yamato 2202, which opens in theaters February 25!
-It has been decided the very popular voice actor Hiroshi Kamiya will play a new character, Klaus Kiman.
+It has been decided the very popular voice actor Hiroshi Kamiya will play a new character, Klaus Keyman.
 The official character information arrives along with a teaser trailer, comment, and interview!
 Animate Times conducts this interview with exclusive questions to deliver this urgent information!

 Interviewer: Please tell me how you felt when you got the offer and decided to appear in this work.